djha-skin/mtn/README.md

 Multiple Table Notation, version 2.1.0
 --------------------------------------

+EDIT: I have recently taken renewed interest in MTN for a project In working on.
+Watch this space for updates.

 Multiple Table Notation is a format for communicating multiple tables at once using unicode text in a single file or transmission.
 It is abbreviated MTN.
 This abbreviation may be pronounced "mountain", or at least that's how I like